 She is the smiling face of a bright yellow hibiscus nodding at you.
 Her teeth are the sharp edges of an aloe plant that can cut the cords of pain.
 She was hatched from the Great Cosmic Egg and she gives birth to animals, mountains, rivers and plants.She illuminates my path and shows me what I must do.
 She is a healer.
 Call upon her to receive healing, to be a healer and pass on her gifts.
 Hold her banner high.
 Breathe.
 Breathe in mana and release pain and negativity.

 Sitting here on the beach in Maui by the Buddhist Jo Do mission, I feel so alive.
 My eyes are mesmerized by the beauty of the sea, the waves, the mountain islands in the distance.
 Deep in me, I know why I had to come here and experience the physical as well as the spiritual beauty of these islands.
 I am happy.
 I am at peace.
 I have everything I need and desire.
 Thank you Great Mother, for my life breath.
 Mahalo, Kihawahine, Mahalo.

 The island of Maui is the second largest of the Hawaiian islands.

-Kihawahine (image to left) was a lizard Goddess (one of the mo’o water spirits) of the native Hawaiian people.
+Kihawahine (image above) was a lizard Goddess (one of the mo’o water spirits) of the native Hawaiian people.